Chad Lowe

-Charles Davis Lowe II (born January 15, 1968) is an American actor and director.
+Charles Davis "Chad" Lowe II (born January 15, 1968) is an American actor and director.
 He is the younger brother of actor Rob Lowe.
 He won an Emmy Award for his supporting role in Life Goes On as a young man living with HIV.
 He has had recurring roles on ER, Melrose Place, and Now and Again.
 Lowe played Deputy White House Chief of Staff Reed Pollock on the sixth season of 24, and played Byron Montgomery on Pretty Little Liars.

 Early life

 Lowe was born in Dayton, Ohio, the son of Barbara Lynn Wilson (1939–2003), a teacher, and Charles Davis Lowe, a trial lawyer.
 His parents divorced when Lowe was young.
 He has an older brother, actor Rob Lowe, and two half brothers from the second marriages of his parents, the producer Micah Dyer (maternal) and Justin Lowe (paternal).
 Lowe was baptized in the Episcopal Church.
 He is of German, English, Irish, Scottish, and Welsh ancestry.

 Lowe was raised in a "traditional midwestern setting" in Dayton, attending Oakwood Junior High School, before moving to the Point Dume area of Malibu, California, with his mother and brother.
 He attended Santa Monica High School, the same high school as fellow actors Holly Robinson Peete, Emilio Estevez, Charlie Sheen, Sean Penn, Chris Penn, and Robert Downey Jr.